 Quizzes, tests and assignments will not be accepted late.
-Papers are submitted in Canvas or hard copy (if requested) at the beginning of class due date.
+Papers are submitted in hard copy at the beginning of class due date.
 Please do not send papers to me by email unless instructed.
 If you miss a deadline/test, there is no make-ups unless you have an emergency (i.e. medical) with proof of situation.
-There are no makeups for the BMG or Business Plan/Presentation on Finals day.
+There are no makeups for the Final Marketing Plan/Presentation on Finals day.

-Note about Final & BMG Presentations: These are mandatory classes.
+Note about Presentations: These are mandatory classes.
 There will be no makeup.
 If you miss the class day that the Exams or Presentations are given, you will get an "F" for the Exam or Project.
 (You will only be excused due to urgent situations with proof, i.e. medical emergency, etc. and you are required to contact me via my cell phone 805-377-5786 as soon as possible.)